 Your arms :

-Yes, when you cross your arm, being very straight to the camera, it is a very defensive, closed body language.
+Yes, when you cross your arm, being very straight to the camera, it can be felt a very defensive, closed body language.
 If it is the message you want to convey, no problem, go for it!
 Why do you think Elon Musk is positioned this way on the cover of his book?
 It perfectly conveys the fact that for him there is no compromise to make about having electric cars all around and life on Mars possible.
 And he will crush the competition if he has too.

 The way to have it a bit less defensive but still very strong and empowered is to turn a bit the upper body away.